 Rule 403.
 Exclusion of Relevant Evidence on Grounds of Prejudice, Confusion, or Waste of Time Rule 403.
-Excluding Relevant Evidence for Prejudice, Confusion, Waste of Time, or Other Reasons pro un jui Ithough relevant, evidence may be excluded if its obative value is substantially outweighed by the danger of a fair prejudice, confusion of the issues, or misleading the ry, or by considerations of undue delay, waste of time, or redless presentation of cumulative evidence The court may exclude relevant evidence if its probative value is substantially outweighed by a danger of one or more of the following: unfair prejudice, confusing the issues, misleading the jury, undue delay, wasting time, or needlessly presenting cumulative evidence.
+Excluding Relevant Evidence for Prejudice, Confusion, Waste of Time, or Other Reasons Although relevant, evidence may be excluded if its probative value is substantially outweighed by the danger of unfair prejudice, confusion of the issues, or misleading the jury, or by considerations of undue delay, waste of time, or needless presentation of cumulative evidence.
+The court may exclude relevant evidence if its probative value is substantially outweighed by a danger of one or more of the following: unfair prejudice, confusing the issues, misleading the jury, undue delay, wasting time, or needlessly presenting cumulative evidence.